Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

-A Massachusetts bylaw from September 5, 1791 contains the earliest known use of the word 'baseball' in an American document, and it reshapes how we think about the game's beginnings.
+A Massachusetts bylaw from September 5, 1791 records one of the clearest early U.S. uses of the exact word 'baseball' in civic law, and it helps define the game's documentary timeline.

 If you want a clean origin story for baseball, history refuses to give you one.

-The sport did not appear in a single dramatic moment.
+The sport didn't appear in a single dramatic moment.
 It grew in pieces, by region, and by custom.
-The most useful place to start is not Cooperstown, and it is not Abner Doubleday.
-It is Pittsfield, Massachusetts, on September 5, 1791.
+A key checkpoint in that growth is Pittsfield, Massachusetts, on September 5, 1791.

 What Pittsfield Establishes